 When you begin looking for an online German course, it can quickly become overwhelming.
 There are so many options, but which ones are worth your time and possibly money?

-In this article, I’ll walk you through your options.
+In this article, I’ll walk you through 29 of your options.
 I’ll help you figure out which courses do which things right and where their weaknesses are.

-I loosely organized this list based on how much I’d recommend each course.
-My favorite ones are near the top, and my least favorites are towards the end.
+I loosely organized this list into tiers based on how much I’d recommend each course.

 One thing I’ve found since starting this website is that my favorite course for learning any language is almost never one that’s available in more than one language.

 smarterGerman isn’t made by a big company, but rather an experienced German teacher.
 It’s more challenging than most courses as he really pushes you to figure things out for yourself while providing guidance along the way.